RoleModel/optics/README.md

 - All core tokens are defined in `src/core/tokens/base_tokens.scss`
 - Basic color tokens are defined in `src/core/tokens/example_color_tokens.scss`
 - Color scale tokens are defined in `src/core/tokens/scale_color_tokens.scss`
-- Dark mode token overrides are defined in `src/core/tokens/dark_mode_token_overrides.scss`
+- Dark mode tokens are defined in `src/core/tokens/dark_mode_tokens.scss`

 There are also a few component specific tokens that are defined in their respective component file, but those are not indented to be global or used outside of that file.